National Pupil Data releases Jan 2017 – May 2017

 UPDATE December 14

 Transparency figures published today include the numbers of children whose records were requested and passed to the Home Office access for immigration enforcement.
-Police numbers were only published from July 2015, therfore missing out the numbers in the statement above.
+Police numbers were only published from July 2015, therefore missing out the numbers in the statement above.

 While we have confidence in our figures using the available information, there are discrepancies between what is published in the third-party register and total published in parliamentary questions.
 The judgement of what category a data recipient falls, is ours alone, and based on institution name and where not immediately clear, we used online information from Companies House (beta search), the Charities Commission, and ICO registry of data controllers and processors.